AlexandreLamure/A-Shader-of-Ice-and-Fire/README.md

     https://www.ambiera.com/irrklang

 ## Results

+### The scene
+We decided to create our own scene on MagicaVoxel to be as free as possible.
+However, we decided to keep the models simple, so that our work on the lava and ice would be more visible.

 ### Fire mode
 - The water computes its __refraction__ and __reflection__.
 The distortion effect is made using a __displacement map__.
 It also uses the __tesselation__ and __geometry__ shaders to create a tiny wave effect (changin the height locally).
 - The lava texture is made using __Perlin noise__.
 It also uses the tesselation and geometry shaders.